learn-co-curriculum/phase-0-html-experiencing-html-lab/README.md

 If you visit your fork on GitHub, you should now see that _you've_ made the most recent commit, and your solution will be present in the files.

+Once you've pushed your code to GitHub, do the following steps to submit your work on Canvas:

+1. Go to your repository in GitHub and copy the URL.
+Note, this should be copied from the browser's address bar, and should start with `https://github.com/`

+2. Go to the assignment in Canvas and click Submit Assignment (or Start Assignment)

+3. Paste in your GitHub URL as your submission

 ## Conclusion